imattau/nostr-community-conventions/NCC_Manager/README.md

 ## Caching & offline mode

 - NCC documents fetched from relays are cached in `localStorage` per relay list for five minutes (TTL).
 The refresh button forces a new fetch, but when the cache is fresh or you’re offline the cached data is reused so you don’t hit the relays unnecessarily.
-- The UI listens for `online`/`offline` events and informs you via toasts; drafts are always saved locally (IndexedDB + the server’s SQLite store) even when no network is available.
+-- The UI listens for `online`/`offline` events and informs you via toasts; NCC/endorsement events fetched from relays are cached in `localStorage` for five minutes per relay set, so you still see data when temporarily offline.
-- Publishing while offline will still attempt to connect to relays, but you can keep editing drafts locally and publish once connectivity returns.
+-- Drafts are persisted via the server’s SQLite store whenever it is reachable, and a fallback in-memory cache keeps the most recent drafts available even while offline.
+Publishing while offline will queue the request but eventually retries the relay publish attempts once connectivity returns.

 ### Database location

-By default the server stores drafts at the OS-specific data path provided by [`env-paths`](https://www.npmjs.com/package/env-paths); for example:
+By default the server stores drafts at the OS-specific data path provided by [`env-paths`](https://www.npmjs.com/package/env-paths), ensuring writable locations even for global installs.
+For example:

 - Linux: `~/.config/ncc-manager/ncc_manager.sqlite`
 - macOS: `~/Library/Application Support/ncc-manager/ncc_manager.sqlite`